clock 8-minute read calender 3.1.0 | updated Aug. 07, 2024

 With the Account Validation API, you can inquire about an account and a get real-time confirmation back on the status of the account and whether the ownership data matches.
 By real-time, we mean like 5 seconds or less on average.
 This is a far contrast to pre-notes or micro deposits which can take days and possibly accrue cost if there a return involved for illegitimate accounts.

 Account validation is simple.
 You send an inquiry request to evaluate the account information from a draft account item, typically a check or an ACH item.
 KeyBank completes Account Ownership Authentication (AOA).
-This is an API service that enables payment processors to verify that a payer’s name, address, and other elements match the account information in the National Shared Database (NSD) and the payer is authorized to transact on the account.
+This is an API service that enables payment processors to verify the information matches data in the National shared Database (NSD).
+It reviews the payer’s name, address, and other elements and responds with whether the payer is authorized to transact on the account.

 This service is priced per each successful transaction.
-Speak with your Payments Advisor to learn more or sign up for the API product.

-You can also see our Getting Started Guide to learn more about how to partner with KeyBank APIs.
+Speak with your Embedded Banking Payments Advisor to learn more.
+You can see our Getting Started Guide to learn more about how to partner with KeyBank APIs.

-See the specs
+See the v2 specs

 Good to know